Cyclic sieving phenomena for trees and tree-rooted maps: Ordinary tree rotation

-It equals $0$ if and only if $K=N=1-2/d$, or equivalently $d \mid k$ (since $K= \{ (k-2)/d \}$).
+It equals $0$ if and only if $K=N=1-\frac 2d$, or equivalently $d \mid k$ (since $K= \{ (k-2)/d \}$).
 This corresponds to the third case of~\eqref{eq:11} with $d>2$.

-It remains to evaluate the left-hand side of~\eqref{eq:11} in the second and third cases.
+It remains to evaluate the left-hand side of~\eqref{eq:11} in the second and third case.
 This is an easy task based on the simple fact~\eqref{eq:SM}, as in the proof of Lemma~\ref{lem:1}.
-The key idea, again, is to form ratios of $q$-integers that differ by a multiple of $d$, as in~\eqref{grouped-2} and~\eqref{grouped-d}. \end{proof}
+The key idea, again, is to form ratios of terms of the form $1-q^a$ where the exponents of~$q$ differ by a multiple of~$d$, as in~\eqref{grouped-2} and~\eqref{grouped-d}. \end{proof}